Search

 Real-Time Coaching

 Computer Vision-based sports video analytics help to improve resource efficiency and reduce feedback times for time-constraint tasks.
-Coaches and athletes involved in time-intensive notational tasks, including post-swim race analysis, can benefit from rapid, objective feedback before the next race in the event program.
+Coaches and athletes involved in time-intensive notational tasks, including post-swim race analysis, can review rapid, objective feedback before the next race.

 Self-training systems for sports exercise is a similar recently emerging computer vision research topic.
 While self-training is essential in sports exercise, a practitioner may progress to a limited extent without a coach’s instruction.

-For example, a yoga self-training application aims to instruct the practitioner to perform yoga poses correctly, assisting in rectifying poor postures and preventing injury.
-In addition, vision-based self-training systems can be used to give instructions on how to adjust body posture.
+For example, a yoga self-training application aims to instruct the practitioner to perform yoga poses correctly.
+Thus, assisting in rectifying poor postures and preventing injury.
+In addition, vision-based self-training systems can give instructions on how to adjust body posture.

 Sports Team Analysis

-Analysts in professional team sports regularly perform analysis to gain strategic and tactical insights into player and team behavior (identify weaknesses, assess performance, and improve potential).
+Professional sports analysts regularly perform analysis to gain strategic and tactical insights into player and team behavior.
 However, manual video analysis is typically time-consuming, where the analysts need to memorize and annotate scenes.

-Computer Vision techniques can be used to extract trajectory data from video material and apply movement analysis techniques to derive relevant team sport analytic measures for region, team formation, event, and player analysis (for example, in soccer team sports analysis).
+Computer Vision techniques extract trajectory data from video material and apply movement analysis techniques to analyze:

 Ball Tracking

-Real-time object tracking is used to detect and capture the movement patterns of objects.
-Ball trajectory data are one of the most fundamental and useful information in evaluating players’ performance and analysis of game strategies.
-Hence, tracking of ball movement is an application of deep and machine learning to detect and then track the ball in video frames.
+Real-time object tracking detects and captures object movement patterns.
+Ball trajectory data is fundamental in evaluating players’ performance and analysis of game strategies.
+Hence, tracking of ball movement detects and then tracks the ball across multiple video frames.

-For example, Ball tracking is important in sports with large fields (e.g., Football) to help newscasters and analysts to interpret and analyze a sports game and tactics faster.
+Ball tracking is important in sports with large fields to help interpret and analyze a sports game and tactics faster.

 Goal-Line Technology

-Camera-based systems can be used to determine if a goal has been scored or not to support the decision-making of referees.
+Camera-based systems can determine the validity of a goal to support the decision-making of referees.
 Unlike sensors, the AI vision-based method is noninvasive and does not require changes to typical football devices.

-Such Goal-Line Technology systems are based on high-speed cameras whose images are used to triangulate the ball’s position.
+Such Goal-Line Technology systems are based on high-speed cameras with images to triangulate the ball’s position.
 A ball detection algorithm that analyzes candidate ball regions to recognize the ball pattern.

 Event Detection in Sports

-Deep Learning can be used to detect complex events from unstructured videos, like scoring a goal in a football game, near misses, or other exciting parts of a game that do not result in a score.
-This technology can be used for real-time event detection in sports broadcasts, applicable to a wide range of field sports.
+We can detect complex events from unstructured videos, like scoring a goal, near misses, or other non-scoring actions.
+This technology is useful for real-time event detection in sports broadcasts, applicable to a wide range of field sports.

 Highlight Generation

-Producing sports highlights is labor-intensive work requiring some degree of specialization, especially in sports with a complex set of rules played for a longer time (e.g., Cricket).
-An application example is automatic Cricket highlight generation using event-driven and excitement-based features to recognize and clip important events in a cricket match.
+Producing sports highlights is labor-intensive work requiring some degree of specialization.
+This is especially true for sports with complex rules and extensive play periods (e.g., Cricket).
+Automatic Cricket highlight generation can use event-driven and excitement-based features to recognize and clip important match events.

 Another application is the automatic curation of golf highlights using multimodel excitement features with Computer Vision.